jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Clark-Wilson**:
     - Designed to protect integrity using the access control triplet
     - A program interface is used to limit what is done by a subject; if the focus of an intermediary program between subject and object is to protect integrity, then it is an implementation of the Clark-Wilson model
+    - Uses security labels to grant access to objects via transformation procedures and a restricted interface model
 - **Brewer and Nash Model**:
     - AKA "ethical wall", and "cone of silence"
     - created to permit access controls to change dynamically based on a user's previous activity